hrfang/hrfang.github.io/_posts/2021-07-18-from-ensemble-methods-to-model-averaging-in-deep-learning.md

   randomly skips *layers* instead of dropping nodes or connections.
 - Swapout [(Singh et al., 2016)][swapout_paper] is a more general framework of random dropping, in which dropout and the stochastic depth technique are two particular instances.
+- [Larsson et al (2017)][fractalnet_paper] proposed drop-path for training their FractalNet, a multi-path network for image classification.

 ### Remark